A user-centered, ultra-readable site is key to success.

 Use a tool like Readable’s text scorer to evaluate copy on your key pages.
 Readable scores your copy using 11 different methods to give you a good idea of how easy it is for people to understand what’s on a page.

 Here’s an example.
 We used the tool to evaluate copy on a single page of CMS.gov.
 It’s the official site for Medicare information.

-- We used bulleted lists.
+- Added bulleted lists.

 If you can do nothing else to your site because you’re short on time or resources, evaluating your top 10 pages for readability and making simple copy updates is a great first step.
 With monthly subscriptions to Readable starting at just $4.99, it’ll more than pay for itself in increased conversions.

 The World Wide Web Consortium’s Web Accessibility Initiative (WAI) has provided concise guidance for content creators since 1997.
 So whether you’re a writer or a designer, there are fairly straightforward copy modifications and web design updates you can make to your site to increase accessibility for users with disabilities.

 While the UI for the WAI’s Resources for Content Writers is spartan, the guidance there should sound familiar to anyone who’s ever written effective web copy.
 A few jump out immediately: